harvard-embodied-intelligence/harvard-embodied-intelligence.github.io/contact/index.md

 ## Join Us!

-We're recruiting undergraduates, PhD, postDocs, and  visiting students this year! if yo
+We're recruiting undergraduates, PhD, postdocs, and  visiting students this year! if yo